Doodoal/Doodoal/README.md

 ***

-📓 5th Year Data Science student (Joints Honours Bsc in Maths and CS, Graduating in 2026)
+📓Joints Honours Bsc in Maths and CS, Graduating in 2026

 🎤 French, English